-38.141 Food Regulation and Control (Year 4, Old Course)
+38.141 Food Regulation and Control S1 L3

-Pre-requisites: 38.131, 38.132, 38.133, 38.134, 38.135.
+Pre-requisites: 38.131, 38.132, 38.133, 38.134, 38.133.

-Food legislation: State and NHMRC food standards and mechanisms; Codex standards; case studies in food standards development; food and nutrition policy.
+Food legislation: State and NHandMRC food standards and mechanisms; Codex standards; case studies in food standards development; food and nutrition policy.
 Food additives: functions and modes of action of various classes of food additives; consequences of their use; National, State and International attitudes and standards; principles of toxicological testing and evaluation of results.
 Product development: needs for new food products; role of market research, advertising and food technology in the generation of new product ideas; steps in the development of a new product; new product failure and success; practical exercises in new product development.
-Microbiological exercises in new product development.
 Microbiological quality control: good manufacturing practice; in-plant testing; microbiological sampling; sampling plans; decision criteria; microbiological criteria for foods, hazard analysis and critical control point (HACCP) concepts, case studies.

-38.142 Oenology (Year 4, Old Course)
+38.142 Oenology

-History and nature of grape wines; grape and wine statistics; concept of cultivars within Vitis vinifera; other Vitis species; vine and grape physiology and biochemistry; maturity assessment and significance; influence of climate, soil, and other factors on wine quality; harvesting procedures; oenological procedures including crushing, sulphiting, pressing and draining, fermentation, maturation and storage, stabilization and clarification, bottling, packaging, and distribution; wine types and composition; quality assessment; quality control and analytical procedures; distillation and production of fortifying spirit and brandy; world wine industry, wine organizations, wine literature; social uses of alcohol.
+History and nature of grape wines; grape and wine statistics; concept of cultivars within Vitis vinifera; other Vitis species; vine and grape physiology and biochemistry; maturity assessment and significance; influence of climate, soil, and other factors on wine quality; harvesting procedures; oenological procedures including crushing, sulphiting, pressing and draining, fermentation, maturation and storage, stabilization and clarification, bolting, packaging, and distribution; wine types and composition; quality assessment; quality control and analytical procedures; distillation and productioon of fortifying spirit and brandy; world wine industry, wine organizations, wine literature; social uses of alcohol.

-38.143 Cereal Technology (Year 4, Old Course)
+38.143 Cereal Technology S1 L2T4